ITU-BDSA23-GROUP19/Chirp/docs/report.md

 Then it came to the implementation itself.
 We would usually be two or three people working together after we learned about pair programming.
 How long this took varied greatly.
 When we had problems, we would frequently look up guides or consult a TA.
 When the feature was finished, we would always make sure that it worked locally before pushing it to main.

-Our commit graph is not equal but there can be several different reasons for this, such as a member being sick or spending a lot of time working on Azure, especially because we ran out of credits and had to do it again.
-The frequency at which each person commits also varies, as some people commit a lot while working on a feature, while others do it less, so that also has an influence.
+Our commit graph is not equal but there are several different reasons for this, such as a member being sick or spending a lot of time working on Azure, especially because we ran out of credits and had to do it again.
+The frequency at which each person commits also varies, as some people committed a lot while working on a feature, while others have done it sparingly.
+As a result, it is evident that we should have focused on trying to compromise on commit-styles, and working between different platforms (e.g. coding or Azure).
+Usually, we'd discuss the implementation and Azure in depth afterwards, such that everyone gained an understanding of the feature/implementation, which is not taken into account in the commit graphs.

 ## How to make _Chirp!_ work locally